Gary C. Dahle, Attorney at Law

-Wills
+Minnesota Wills

-Common Questions Regarding Minnesota Wills
+Minnesota Wills

-In the absence of a Will, probate property is distributed in accordance with state law.
-Sometimes state law distributes probate property in the manner that the decedent would have wanted anyway, but sometimes it does not.
+Sometimes, Minnesota law distributes Minnesota probate property in the manner that the decedent would have wanted anyway, but sometimes it does not.

-For example, in the absence of a Will, if there is a surviving spouse but no children, the surviving spouse will receive all of the decedent’s probate property, which is generally the way most married couples would want their property to be distributed anyway.
-However, if there are children of the decedent, the share of the surviving spouse would depend on:
+For example, in the absence of a Minnesota Will, if there is a surviving spouse but no children, the surviving spouse will receive all of the decedent’s Minnesota probate property, which is generally the way most married couples would want their property to be distributed anyway.

 • the size of the estate,

-• the date of the decedent’s death,
+• the date of the decedent’s death, and

 • whether or not the decedent’s children were also the children of the surviving spouse.

-• Joint accounts are owned by the surviving joint tenant(s),
+• Joint accounts are owned by the surviving joint tenant(s), and

 • assets which have beneficiary designations are distributed to the beneficiary or beneficiaries designated in the contract.

-• the validity of the Will,
+• the validity of the Minnesota Will, and

-In the absence of a Will, probate is the judicial or administrative process of obtaining legal determinations:
+In the absence of a Minnesota Will, probate is the judicial or administrative process of obtaining legal determinations:

-• that the decedent died without a Will,
+• that the decedent died without a Will, and

 • identifying the heirs who are entitled to receive the decedent’s property pursuant to statutory provisions.

-• by waiving the fiduciary performance “bond” which may otherwise be required of the personal representative.
+• by waiving the fiduciary performance bond which may otherwise be required of the personal representative.

 A bond is a form of insurance policy issued by a bonding company after payment of a premium to secure the proper administration of an estate.

-However, since a personal representative usually must have a good credit rating in order to obtain a bond, a waiver of the bonding requirements may be necessary in order to allow some individuals to serve as the personal representative of an estate.
+However, since a personal representative usually must have a good credit rating in order to obtain a bond, a waiver of the Minnesota bonding requirements may be necessary in order to allow some individuals to serve as the personal representative of an estate.

-The personal representative or representatives can be nominated by the Will maker in the Will, and such nominations are usually respected by the probate court.
+The personal representative or representatives can be nominated by the Will maker in the Minnesota Will, and such nominations are usually respected by the probate court.

-For estates which are sufficiently large, Will provisions can be used to reduce federal estate taxes, leaving more assets for the Will beneficiaries.
+For estates which are sufficiently large, Minnesota Will provisions can be used to reduce federal estate taxes, leaving more assets for the Will beneficiaries.

-One useful Will drafting technique involves the creation of one or more trusts at the Will Maker’s death.
 A trust is a legal arrangement in which property is owned by one person (a trustee) for the benefit of other persons (beneficiaries).

 The beneficiaries typically receive a certain amount of the trust assets annually, and the remainder of the trust assets at some future date.

-Protection From Creditors
+Minnesota Wills – Protection From Creditors

 Trusts can effectively protect the trust property from the beneficiaries’ creditors since the property is owned by the trustee until it is distributed to the beneficiaries.
-Such protection may be a significant benefit to youthful beneficiaries, particularly given the level of gambling opportunities now available in Minnesota.

-Control of Distributions
+Minnesota Wills – Control of Distributions

-Trusts also provide the Will maker with considerable control regarding the manner of distribution of trust assets, which:
+Trusts also provide the Minnesota Will maker with considerable control regarding the manner of distribution of trust assets, which:

-• can be held in trust until the beneficiaries reach a certain age,
+• can be held in trust until the beneficiaries reach a certain age, and

 • can be distributed for specified purposes, such as to pay for college or medical expenses.

-• identify those family members who could be expected to receive such property upon the person’s death,
+• identify those family members who could be expected to receive such property upon the person’s death, and

 • make an informed decision regarding the recipients of his or her property.